By Christie Vanover | Published March 19, 2017 | Last Updated May 7, 2023

 - kosher salt to finish

-- In a medium bowl, combine the first 5 ingredients.
+- Mix Dry + Fat Ingredients: In a medium bowl, combine the first 5 ingredients.
 Add in the butter and shortening and mix together with your hands, until it is incorporated.

-- In a small bowl, whisk together the Greek yogurt and milk.
-Add it to the other bowl, and combine with your hands.
+- Add Wet Ingredients: In a small bowl, whisk together the Greek yogurt and milk.
+Add it to the flour mixture, and combine loosely with your hands or a spatula.

-- Heat the oven to 375 degrees.
+- Bake: Heat the oven to 375 F degrees.
 Brush the biscuits with melted butter and a sprinkle of salt and bake for 12-15 minutes, until golden on top.